 If you hold Income Protection insurance, you can generally claim some or all of your premiums as a tax deduction.
 To help you complete your tax return, we’ll provide you with an Annual Letter that summarises the total premiums paid over the past financial year and the portion that is tax deductible.

-If you hold Income Protection insurance inside super and have made personal contributions to pay the premiums by direct debit, credit card, or BPAY, you can claim a tax deduction for those contributions.
+If you hold Income Protection insurance inside super and have made personal contributions to pay the premiums by direct debit, credit card, or BPAY, you may be able to claim a tax deduction for some or all those contributions.
 Before completing your tax return, look out for a Tax Questionnaire from us, which includes a 'Notice of Intent' form that you'll need to complete and send back.
 Please note you won't be able to claim a tax deduction if you incorrectly complete the 'Notice of Intent' form, if you don't return the completed form to us in time, or if you haven't made any personal contributions and have paid your premiums from your super balance.
+You can then lodge your tax return after we send you a letter acknowledging that we received your form.

 Some or all insurance payouts on an Income Protection claim will need to be declared as income on your tax return.
 To help you with this, we’ll send you an Annual Benefit Payment Letter that outlines the benefits paid over the past financial year and what portion isn’t considered taxable income.